MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 > - This feature is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
 > - You can migrate any of your existing Power Pages version 3 sites regardless of the template used for initial site creation.
-> - Consider testing the migration using a Developer environments before you migrate a production site.
+> - Consider testing the migration using [developer sites](../getting-started/developer-sites.md) before you migrate a production site.
 > - You can't revert sites from using Bootstrap version 5 to Bootstrap version 3.

 ## Prerequisites

 - You must install [Microsoft Power Platform CLI](/power-platform/developer/cli/introduction#install-using-power-platform-tools-for-visual-studio-code) with version 1.26.6 or higher to migrate your sites to Bootstrap version 5.
 More information: [Install latest Power Platform CLI](/power-platform/developer/cli/introduction#update-power-platform-cli-for-windowsmacoslinux)
 - If your site uses SVG files, ensure your Power Platform environment is configured to allow .svg file name extensions using [**Set blocked file extensions for attachments** in System Settings](/power-platform/admin/system-settings-dialog-box-general-tab).
 - Consider creating two versions of your Power Pages sites using Bootstrap version 3.
-And then, use one of them for the migration.
-Use the other copy of the site as a reference to compare against the migrated site.
+Use one of them for migration and the other as a reference to compare against the migrated site.

 ## Step 1.
 Download the website folder